CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 - An account that can access the data
 - The source or destination location of that data
-- SaaS to SaaS access rights for the transfer
+- Environment to SaaS access rights for the transfer

 For O365 this is defined by the following requirements: